Kidoz-SDK/kidoz-mobile-sdk/README.md

 - [Stay in touch](#stay-in-touch)
 - [License](#license)

-* KIDOZ Interstitial view
-* KIDOZ Rewarded view
-* KIDOZ Banner view

 Before publishing your first app please finish the onboarding process for Kidoz's publishers [HERE](http://accounts.kidoz.net/publishers/register?utm_source=&utm_content=&utm_campaign=&utm_medium=).

 # Running the SampleApp
-To see Kidoz SDK in action go to the [SampleApp](https://github.com/Kidoz-SDK/kidoz-mobile-sdk/tree/main/Direct/iOS/SampleApp) folder and open `SampleApp.xcworkspace`.
+In order to see Kidoz SDK in action go to the [SampleApp](https://github.com/Kidoz-SDK/kidoz-mobile-sdk/tree/main/Direct/iOS/SampleApp) folder and open `SampleApp.xcworkspace`.
 Inside the project you will find examples of how to use the Kidoz SDK in Swift and Objective-C.

 # KIDOZ SDK - Getting Started